Umar Hadi: Diplomatic career

-He was then transferred to the directorate general of information and public diplomacy as the acting director for public diplomacy in 2005.
-Umar, alongside with other diplomats occupying strategic posts at that time, was part of a group nicknamed as the Hassan's boys, which was cultivated by foreign minister Hassan Wirajuda to lead Indonesia's foreign policy.
+He was then transferred to the directorate general of information and public diplomacy as the acting director for public diplomacy on 28 December 2005.
+Umar and other junior diplomats occupying strategic posts at that time was nicknamed as the Hassan's boys, which was cultivated by foreign minister Hassan Wirajuda to lead Indonesia's foreign policy.
 As public diplomacy director, Umar organized an informal gathering for Indonesian and foreign diplomats to interact in 2006.
 Following the formation of the Institute for Peace and Democracy—the implementing agency of the Bali Democracy Forum—in 2008, Umar became a member of its board of advisors.

 Upon serving in Jakarta, he was posted to the embassy in the Hague as the deputy chief of mission in August 2009, serving under ambassadors Junus Effendi Habibie and Retno Marsudi.
+In the period of transition between the two ambassadors, Umar became the embassy's chargé d'affaires ad interim, during which he organized a night market to promote Indonesian cuisine which involved cities from all over Indonesia.
 On 12 April 2012, Umar became the Western Europe director in the foreign ministry.

 Consul general in Los Angeles

 Umar was appointed as consul general Los Angeles in 2014, serving until 2017.
 Umar conducted his first meeting with Indonesian citizens in Los Angeles on 25 October 2014.
 During the formation of Joko Widodo's Working Cabinet, political researcher Raja Juli Antoni named Umar as a possible candidate for the foreign minister.

 To promote Indonesia's trade potential, Umar conducted door-to-door visits to American importers of Indonesian goods to understand their challenges and strengthen trade ties and collaborate with Indonesian designers to showcase Indonesian traditional clothing at the Los Angeles Fashion Week.

 Umar co-produced two movies during his career in Los Angeles.
-His first movie, titled Bali: Beats of Paradise, was produced alongside with Julia Gouw, a Los Angeles banker, and directed by Indonesian filmmaker Livi Zheng.
+His first movie, titled Bali: Beats of Paradise, was produced alongside Julia Gouw, a Los Angeles banker, and directed by Indonesian filmmaker Livi Zheng.
 The movie, features I Nyoman Wenten and Naniek Wenten, who have promoted Balinese music and dance in the U.S. for over 40 years.
 The movie was selected for Oscar 2019 consideration in the Best Picture category and shown exclusively on Singapore Airlines.
 Aside from the movie, Livi Zheng and the consulate general also produced two promotional videos, titled LA's Gateway to Indonesia and Passport Services in LA Are Getting Easier and Safer, which went viral in video sharing sites.